matze-dd/Tex2txt/README.md

 ```
 in parms.environments of the Python script (but no 'align' entry in
 parms.equation\_environments), the equation environment is simply removed.
-We get the following script output which will probably cause a problem,
+We get the following script output that will probably cause a problem,
 even if the equation ends with a correct interpunction sign.
 ```
 Wir folgern